 I have a confession to make.
 When I was in high school (and not watching the Watergate hearings), my classmates used to face off in pi races: competitive rattling-off of the first 100 digits in the decimal expansion of pi.
 The confession is, I never participated.
 To this day I can only remember about ten, although the next eight after that look familiar.

-reissued in Latin on CD's.
+Elvis has been reissued in Latin on CD's.

 I only recently realized that there's a section of Meijer's general market that's permanently dedicated to velvet portraits and other Elvis necessities.